 "Frank Blaichman: Jewish Partisan Platoon Commander" [PDF, 900 KB]

-- The Buenos Aires Holocaust Museum publishes since 1994 uninterruptedly Nuestra Memoria, with more than 350 pages.
+- The Buenos Aires Holocaust Museum publishes since 1994 uninterruptedly Nuestra Memoria (in Spanish), with more than 350 pages.
 This material confirms a substantial contribution to the study of the subject of the Shoah, providing a significant enrichment to the existing literature in Spanish.